junjihashimoto/c-script/README.md

 This gives weight to runtime speed for solving image processing problems.

 You needs only script to run your program.
-Makefile and some build tool are not needed.
+Makefile and other build tool are not needed.

 This supports following functions.